How To Reduce Your Students’ Exam Anxiety: Practical Strategies From An Experienced Head Of Maths

 Exam anxiety and maths

-Although more likely to affect girls than boys (Baxter et al,.
-2014), maths anxiety affects students across attainment levels.
-Students who generally achieve well in maths may still experience anxiety.
+This makes maths anxiety, a stress response triggered by doing maths or even thinking about it, more likely to develop.
+Although research suggests maths anxiety is more prevalent among girls than boys (Baxter et al., 2014), it affects students across all attainment levels.
+Students who generally achieve well in maths can still experience significant anxiety.

-Maths anxiety and test anxiety can be interdependent, leading to a vicious cycle.
+Maths anxiety and test anxiety can become interdependent, creating a cycle that is difficult to break:

 • Students experience anxiety around maths testing